Dynamical alternating groups, stability, property Gamma, and inner amenability: Abstract

 \section{Abstract}

 We prove that the alternating group of a topologically free action of a countably infinite group $\Gamma$ on the Cantor set has the property that all of its $\ell^2$-Betti numbers vanish and, in the case that $\Gamma$ is amenable, is stable in the sense of Jones and Schmidt and has property Gamma (and in particular is inner amenable).
-We show moreover in the realm of amenable $\Gamma$ that there are large classes of such alternating groups which are simple, finitely generated, and nonamenable, and in many cases also C$^*$-simple.
-Among the tools used in constructing some of these classes is a topological version of Austin's result on the invariance of measure entropy under bounded orbit equivalence.
+We show moreover in the realm of amenable $\Gamma$ that there are many such alternating groups which are simple, finitely generated, and C$^*$-simple.
+The device for establishing nonisomorphism among these examples is a topological version of Austin's result on the invariance of measure entropy under bounded orbit equivalence.